 When you’re in the market for a new scale, you’re likely going to look for a high-quality piece of equipment that is available at a reasonable price, and not much else.
-However, if you’re facility requires you to purchase explosion proof scales, what you have to look for in a scale becomes much more difficult.
+However, if your facility requires you to purchase explosion proof scales, what you have to look for in a scale becomes much more difficult.

 At Arlyn Scales, we’ve been providing explosion proof scales to our customers for more than 30 years.
 We know the market very well and have therefore put together a set of tips to follow when you’re in the market for one of these scales.

 1. Be Sure to Work with a Company Experienced in Manufacturing Explosion Proof Scales